ethanbeaver/CPTR455_HW10/README.md

-# Homework 5
+# Homework 10

-This is the programming portion of homework number 5 for CPTR454
+This homework number 10 for CPTR454

-It's problem \#11 from section 6.4
+It's problem \#8 from section 11.4.

 ## Getting Started